Yes A checkmark with a circle around it close

 • Fluctuation.
 Mutual funds experience price fluctuations similar to those of the securities that make up the fund.
 Make sure you understand the level of volatility for the fund and your tolerance for market swings.

 • No guarantees.
 Mutual funds cannot guarantee returns.
 Your shares, when sold, may be worth more or less that their original cost.
 Also, mutual funds are not guaranteed or insured by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
 Unlike a bank deposit, which is insured by the FDIC up to applicable limits, mutual funds have no such guarantee.
+Wells Fargo Clearing Services is not an FDIC-insured depository institution; FDIC deposit insurance only protects against the failure of an insured depository institution.
+Banking products and services provided by Wells Fargo Bank, N.A.
+Member FDIC.

 • Expenses.
 Mutual funds have annual operating costs, which include marketing, distribution and management and other fees.
 You may also pay transaction costs, which include commission fees and other sales charges.